 Myth #7.
 Barna and Viola are against “church” and believe that folks shouldn’t be part of a believing community.

 Truth: Nothing could be further from the truth.
 We state in Pagan Christianity that we wrote the book precisely because we love the church.
-Also, in both books, we assert that face-to-face community is God’s perfect will for all believers, and it is the Christian’s native habitat.
-In this regard, both books militate against the post-church perspective.
+Also, in both books, we argue our belief that local, face-to-face community is God’s perfect will for all believers, and it is the Christian’s native habitat.
+In this regard, both books do not advocate the post-church perspective.
+However, depending on the spiritual season one finds themselves in, face-to-face community can be extremely difficult to locate, and so “post-church” expressions may be all that’s available to a believer.
+But from the New Testament perspective, we don’t believe its the ideal, and the good should never become the enemy of the best.

 Myth #8.
 Barna and Viola believe that the first-century churches were perfect and we should imitate everything they did just as they did them.